Why Your House ‘Creaks and Pops’ In the South Dakota Cold

 Experts say that noises can be anything from nails contracting into the wood causing a pinging sound to pipes expanding and contracting in the walls.
 If you hear similar noises from your house then know that you aren't alone.
 You might think your house is protesting the cold weather, but there is actually a scientific reason for the sounds.

-What is the reason for a house to make noises?
+What is the reason a house makes noises?

 According to an article on Cleveland.com, the sounds have to do with building materials and their reaction to temperatures.
 Norbert Delatte is a professor at Cleveland State University and the chairman of the civil and environmental engineering department.